HiddenStage/divide-docs/docs/docs_android.md

 ===========

 #### Initialization
-First you need to initialize your backend.
+First you'll need to initialize your backend.
 Luckily, all you need is your production URL.
+We recommend initializing Divide.io by extending `Application` and putting the following code in `onCreate()`.

 ```java
 public class MyApplication extends Application {